While day-to-day and operational management is delegated to our Chief Executive and his team, our board is ultimately responsible for all that we do.

 The board makes sure that its decision-making processes are informed, rigorous and timely.
 They ensure that there is effective delegation, control and risk assessment and management systems are set up and monitored.

 The board oversees the Corporate Risk register based on a framework developed by the Charity Commission.
 This risk register is reviewed regularly with risks being reviewed and updated as necessary.

 The board works as an effective team, using the appropriate balance of skills, experience, backgrounds and knowledge to make informed decisions.

 The board’s approach to diversity supports its effectiveness, leadership and decision making.
-Our skills register identifies what skills and experience the Trustees bring to GMA and identifies any gaps that are required to fill.
+Our skills register identifies what skills and experience the Trustees bring to GM and identifies any gaps that are required to fill.
 Our Remuneration and Nominations Committee review this register and identify any areas for further recruitment along with considering the make-up of the Board.

-Openness and Accountability
+Openness and accountability

 The board leads the organisation in being transparent and accountable.

 As a registered charity with the Charity Commission (1124751), Gordon Moody are required to meet the regulations laid down to ensure our compliance with the Charity Commission requirements.